Inside the life and career of new Late Late Show host Patrick Kielty

-Patrick Kielty is set to make his debut as the host of The Late Late Show this Friday, September 15.
+Patrick Kielty is set to make his debut as the host of The Late Late Show tonight, September 15.

 The comedian will become the fourth presenter to host the RTÉ chat show, following in the footsteps of Gay Byrne, Pat Kenny and Ryan Tubridy.